pvdnborn/pbo-website/_posts/2022-08-24-null-builder.md

 categories: Packer
 ---

-# HashiCorp Packer null builder.
-Deploy your Packer Template to non-supported builders like Citrix Hypervisor and Nutanix AHV
 In the last years, I’ve been using Packer to build End-User-Computing Golden Images for Citrix, VMware, and Microsoft on multi-platforms like vSphere, Azure, GCP, etc. Recently I discovered the null builder, which extended my Packer experience.
 This experience I want to share with you in this blog post.

 ## Scenario’s for the null builder